marameref/Datacamp_Associate_Python/Intermediate_Python/Readme.md

 ### The Python Ecosystem
 - Description: Discover Python's rich ecosystem of built-in functions and modules, plus how to download and work with packages.
-- Topics:
+#### Topics:
-i.
-Learn Python Built-in fxns
+1. Learn Python Built-in fxns
-Description: Counting Elements and Performing Calculations in Python ii.
-Modules
+Description: Counting Elements and Performing Calculations in Python
+2. Modules
-Description: What is a module, Working with string modules, importing from a module etc iii.
-Packages in Python
+Description: What is a module, Working with string modules, importing from a module etc
+3. Packages in Python
 Description: Packages vs modules, working with pandas, performing calculations in pandas

 ### Working with Functions
 Learn the fundamentals of functions, from Python's built-in functions to creating your own from scratch!
 - Topics
-i.
-Defining a Custom Function
+1. Defining a Custom Function
+- Description:Custom Fxn Syntax, Cleaning Text Data, Projects (Creating a Password Checker)
+2. Positional Vs Keyword argument: